 Taiwan hotel axes Marriott contract over China naming row

-[TAIPEI] The owner of a Starwood-branded hotel in Taiwan said on Thursday it will terminate its contract with Marriott International, in protest over the US group caving in to Beijing pressure to list the island as part of China.
+THE owner of a Starwood-branded hotel in Taiwan said on Thursday that it will terminate its contract with Marriott International, in protest over the US group caving in to Beijing's pressure to list the island as part of China.

 Marriott was strongly criticised by Chinese authorities in January for listing Taiwan - along with Tibet and Hong Kong - as separate countries, all regions which Beijing claims under its authority.